NOTE 13 – SEGMENTS

 We define our segments as those operations whose results our chief operating decision maker ("CODM") reviews to analyze performance and allocate resources.
-As described in Note 2 under the caption “Assets Held for Sale and Discontinued Operations,” as well as Note 4,"Discontinued Operations", effective as of the fourth quarter of fiscal 2025, the Company no longer reports the Ammunition segment; it now reports its financial performance based on one segment.
+As described in Note 2 under the caption “Assets Held for Sale and Discontinued Operations,” as well as Note 4,"Discontinued Operations", effective as of the fourth quarter of fiscal 2025, we no longer report the Ammunition segment; we now report our financial performance based on one segment.

 Our CODM does not use asset book values in assessing performance or allocating resources for our operating segments and therefore this information is not disclosed.